In a heated debate, Farage was repeatedly slammed for his comments on immigration and diversity

 ‘How can you say that while you’re sitting next to me?’
 Say-Mitchell asked.

 Following the debate, Mandelson described Farage as ‘a nationalist who hates other people’s countries and hates foreigners’.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.